r3wald/espurna-wiki/Hardware-Itead-Sonoff-RF-Bridge---Direct-Hack.md

 The specific firmware, is available as **_espurna-`x.x.x`-itead-sonoff-rfbridge-`direct`.bin_** under https://github.com/xoseperez/espurna/releases.
 This firmware will work ONLY if the hardware changes below has been applied.
 An unmodified Sonoff board will receive nothing from the remote.

+Please check notes section at the end of the document.

 # Hardware changes

 ## Detect the type of your board